 Who We Are

-Slater & Zurz LLP is a mid-sized law firm with the experience and resources to handle complex, highly contested cases and the flexibility to accommodate each client’s individual needs and objectives.
+Slater & Zurz is a mid-sized law firm with the experience and resources to handle complex, highly contested cases and the flexibility to accommodate each client’s individual needs and objectives.
 Laser-focused and meticulously prepared, we have consistently exceeded our clients’ expectations, applying our unmatched knowledge and skill to deliver positive outcomes to tens of thousands of clients.

 We Succeed Both In and Out of the Courtroom